nttcom/skyway-iot-sdk/docs/how_to_use_siru.md

 * have room base connectivity with clients and devices inside room.
 You don't care about each peerid.
 * get Media Streaming from IoT device super easy way.
 This makes easy to build app for monitoring camera, for instance.
 * have pub/sub messaging inside room.
-This is convenient to send metrics data from device to monitor client.
+This is convenient to send metrics data from device to monitoring client.
 * have REST api from client to device.
-This convenient is convenient for operating device by requesting with some command data.
+This is convenient for operating device by requesting with some command data.

 Below, we will explain you how to use SiRu.